 - Conversations can be in alignment with regularly scheduled Performance Management conversations

-- Prepare and deliver Capstone Presentation.
+- Prepare for and participate in Capstone Conversation.